Updated December 2025

 Lessons we can take from the past century

-In the U.S., over the past century, the Greatest Generation (born 1914 – 24) were the Creators of wealth, the Silent Generation (born 1925-42) were the Stewards of wealth and the Baby Boomers (born 1946-64) are the Consumers of wealth.
-This leaves the Millennial Generation (born 1981-1996) with the challenge and opportunity to be the new Creators.
+During the twentieth century in the US, the Greatest Generation (born 1914-24) were the Creators of wealth, the Silent Generation (born 1925-42) were the Stewards of wealth and the Baby Boomers (born 1946-64) are the Consumers of wealth.
+This leaves the Millennial Generation (born 1981-1996), Generation Z (born 1997-2012), and Generation Alpha (born 2013-2025) with the challenge and opportunity to be the new Creators.

 Not about judgment